CanyonTurtle/dvhs-devteams/docs/articles/Documentation/judges-presentation.md

     6.The Engineering Process
     7. Ask for questions/Conclusion

   Keep in mind that this order is completely arbitrary, with the exception of the introduction and conclusion of course.
-However, make sure that if any of these aspects are appplicable to your team, you include them.
+However, make sure that if any of these aspects are applicable to your team, you include them.

  Introduction
 ------------
    When giving/rehearsing your presentation, remember that your first impression is your last impression.
 Thus, make sure that you are making eye contact, and try shaking the judges hand.
 And remember to smile!
 The judges are as tired as you, so try to look as enthusiastic as possible!
-As far as content goes, simply introduce every team member and thier respective roles on the team.
+As far as content goes, simply introduce every team member and their respective roles on the team.
 Finally, introduce your team and robot.
 When introducing your team, be sure to discuss the various roles your team takes on to help with the efficient dynamic.
 As a guideline, your team may follow the standard build, programming, and documentation teams.
 Being one of the sections in the Design Award rubric, judges want to see how your team has divided its resources to ensure optimal performance.
 If you decide to adopt this technique as one of your slides, be sure to mention that the roles are nuanced; members may fall under multiple areas so that everyone understands the robot in equal fashion.

  Mentorship/Community Outreach
 -----------------------------
    A huge part of robotics is ensuring that your team follows good dynamics and that you make an effort to help your community with your knowledge.
 And if your team is proactive in attempting these tasks, include it in your presentation.
 Try to explain how the older, more experience members on your team educate the younger, amateur members.
-Judges like to see how your team's chemistry works, and this is an amazing oppurtunity to display that.
-Additionaly, if your team plays an active role in helping spread your collective knowledge to the community, state that.
+Judges like to see how your team's chemistry works, and this is an amazing opportunity to display that.
+Additionally, if your team plays an active role in helping spread your collective knowledge to the community, state that.
 STEM education is always great!

  The Robot
 ---------